 Fighting about it and tearing others down for things they cannot change is a waste of time.

-Anonymous asked: I find it really funny how ignorant people are about the ace* community.
+Anonymous said: I find it really funny how ignorant people are about the ace* community.
 I have a cousin who i'm very close to that identifies as grey-ace and she's had to put up with slurs her whole life.
 Since she's not biromantic or homoromantic, I've even heard people say that she doesn't count as queer which bothers me.
 If someone identifies as queer then they are as much a part of the LGBT* community as I am (I'm a lesbian).

 BA: It’s really disappointing how ignorant members of the LGBT* community can be to members within the community.